luismartinezs/luis-martinez-site/drafts/sc2-outline.md

   - You will feel unconfortable and feel that you suck
   - Simply push through that phase without judging yourself

-- 10. Focus on practiting often
+- 10. Focus on practicing often
   - The more you practice, the better
   - Don't let lots of time go between your practice sessions
     - Practice daily
+    - Example of keyboard typing

 - 11. Do mentally demanding tasks when your mind is sharp
   - Otherwise rest, or do something easier